... specialising in 1:43 scale model cars (Formula 1, Indy 500, Le Mans, GT and classic road cars)

 Check out the link called "Motorsport Gallery" where I've posted some motorsport related photos.
 These are some of the photos I've taken over the years at various events.

 I've been asked a few times now if I do mail order; the answer is yes.
 So far I've posted to a number of interstate collectors and also to USA, UK, Estonia, Hungary, Portugal, Sweden, France, Austria and Italy.
 Australian collectors have a choice of payment options; Direct bank deposit, money order or Paypal.
 International collectors will need to pay via Paypal.
 Please contact me with the details of the models you're interested in and I will provide you with a firm quotation for postage.
 I only charge what Australia Post charges.

-I'm planning to attend the following swap meets and events in 2017; please go to the Swap Meets link for dates and other details:
+I'm planning to attend the following swap meets and events in 2018; please go to the Swap Meets link for dates and other details:

 Mobile: 0417 428 668

-2017 Poll - F1's Greatest Driver
+2017 Poll Results - F1's Greatest Driver

 This website is updated regularly (at least once a month) with new additions and important or interesting information related to the hobby.
 All new and restocked items will be marked with an "R" in the stocklists so please check these lists regularly.
 I hope you find these updates helpful.

-New Additions: December 2017
+New Additions: January 2018

 American Race Series

 After Thoughts: As we celebrate the start of 2018, there's one significant anniversary from 2017 which shouldn't go unmentioned.
 Last year was the 50th anniversary of the release of Mazda's first rotary (Wankel) powered car, the Cosmos Sport 110s which is now a much sought-after collectible as only 1500 units were produced from 1967 - 72.